NBA 2K2: Features

 Modes of play include Exhibition, an adjustable Season (from 14 to 82 games), Practice, Tourney, Playoffs, Fantasy, where players can create a custom tournament or league after drafting, and Franchise, which involves signing free agents, cutting players, making trades, and scouting for new talent before embarking on consecutive seasons.
 Players can also edit or create a team using ten custom logos as well as design their own star athlete from scratch.

 Development

 More than 30 people worked on the game.

 Reception

 The game received "universal acclaim" on all platforms except the PlayStation 2 version, which received "generally favorable reviews", according to video game review aggregator Metacritic.
-GameSpot named it 2001's best traditional sports game released for game consoles.
-It was a runner-up for the publication's "Best Dreamcast Game" award, but lost to Phantasy Star Online.